toozler/noaa_nclimgrid_r/README.md

     (either monthly or normals) or anomaly
   - `plot_nclimgrid_histogram()` Creates a histogram (if evaluating one dataset) or mirrored histogram (if comparing two datasets)

+This package is not created or maintained by NOAA.

 ## Installation